Lily Cheng, Founder & CEO

 Prior to the Rising Network, Lily worked for a technology industry network bringing together a diverse set of hi-tech companies through high quality networking events to discuss and promote innovation in the development and application of wireless, mobile, internet, software and related technologies.
 Lily was responsible for business development, growing the network, engaging with the tech community, members and partners as well as managing the overall marketing and PR function.

-She has held various roles within the healthcare sector for over a decade, working within mental health for a mental health provider played a fundamental role in fueling her desire and interest to work within the health and wellness market.
-Combining her experience in healthcare and in technology, her passion and commitment is to bring women together from across the globe, from all industries and communities to promote the progression and advancement of women.
-She is also an advocate in raising the awareness of mental health in a positive light.
+She has held various roles within the healthcare sector for over a decade, working within mental health for a mental health service provider played a fundamental role in fueling her desire to work within the health and wellness market.
+Combining her experience in healthcare and technology, and her passion for holistic medicine and practices to transform health and well-being, her commitment is to bring women together from across the globe, from all industries and communities to promote the progression and advancement of women.
+She is an advocate in raising the awareness of mental health in a positive light and believes in a holistic approach to life.

 Samantha has spent the past four years working within project management and operations in the areas of health and international education for a global consultancy.
 Alongside her work, she is currently in her final year of an undergraduate Business Management degree.
 Prior to this, Samantha worked in the hospitality industry where she discovered her love for events and passion for building strong customer relationships.
 She is excited to be part of the Rising Network movement to learn from other women’s experiences and to gain a greater understanding of her inner self.